datagrok-ai/mol-track/MVP.md

 We describe here the capabilities that we see as appropriate for a minimal viable product that can be used to test the chemistry, synonym, property, and assay features and provide feedback on evolution and hackability.
 We use the terminology of a role (implementer, admin, chemist, biologist).  *In this MVP, this will be a single global trusted user.*

+User Story - As an academic lab researcher, I want to improve the way I manage my compound, batch, and assay data to improved data quality, minimize rework,increase data transparency, and get on with my science.

 1. Implementor can
     - [x] deploy postgres database with RDkit
     - [ ] configure business rules
         - [x] compound standardization rules
-        - [ ] compound uniqueness rules
+        - [o] compound uniqueness rules
-        - [ ] compound identification rules and synonym
+        - [o] compound identification rules and synonym
-        - [ ] batch identification rules and synonym
+        - [o] batch identification rules and synonym
     - [ ] configure
         - [ ] required compound properties
         - [x] optional compound properties